Jérez del Marquesado: Context

 Jérez, Xeriz in Arabic, was the most important town of the Sened followed by Marquesado del Zenete because of their location near important mineral deposits and a floodplain.

 History

-It origins go back to the Prehistoric Era, more specifically to the culture of El Argar with remains of the Neolithic era among remains of the Neolithic era with several mining exploitations from the Bronze Age that continued in Roman times.
+It origins go back to the prehistoric era, more specifically to the culture of El Argar, with remains of the Neolithic era, along with several mining exploitations from the Bronze Age that continued in Roman times.

-In the Roman times, the population would receive the name of Sericus or Sericis to what the Arabs would Mecina or Alcázar (the castle) and Xerix (Seda) because of the coexistence of the two towns; Mecina, the ancient Indians and Xeriz, the Muslim.
+In Roman times, the population would receive the name of Sericus or Sericis to what the Arabs would Mecina or Alcázar (the castle) and Xerix (Seda) because of the coexistence of the two towns; Mecina, the ancient Indians and Xeriz, the Muslim.

 The muslim (Xerix) was the predominant one.
 Consequently Mecina integrated it in the 12th century.
 Because of its abundance of water, the Nasrid kings of Granada created a farm made out of extensive properties.

-In 1960 a DC-4 (R5D-3) US navy aircraft crashed in the foothills of Sierra Nevada in Jérez del Marquesado.
-The poverty-stricken town, lacking of the equipment required, risked their lives to succeed in the rescue of 24 people.
+In 1960 a DC-4 (R5D-3) US Navy aircraft crashed in the foothills of Sierra Nevada in Jérez del Marquesado.
+The poverty-stricken town, lacking the equipment required, risked their lives to rescue 24 people.